Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature

 The inverse of DC magnetic susceptibility ($\chi^{-1}$) curves, measured at $H=2.5$ kOe, depicted in the insets of Fig. \ref{Fig_MxT} reveal nonlinear behavior for a wide temperature interval above the FM transition temperature, suggesting that short-range correlations become relevant above the FM transition.
-This phenomenon, already found for similar CoMn-based double-perovskite oxides \cite{JPCM,Pal}, is observed for materials presenting the so-called Griffiths phase, for which FM clusters start to develop in the paramagnetic matrix well above $T_C$ and their volume increase continuously as temperature decreases until the FM coupling finally percolates around $T_C$ \cite{Griffiths,Bray}.
-A detailed study regarding the Griffiths phase on these LSCMO samples is in progress.
-In any case, for temperatures above 600 K, the linearity of the $\chi^{-1}$ curves is undoubtedly established.
-From the fits of the purely paramagnetic regions with the Curie-Weiss (CW) law, we observe that the Curie-Weiss temperature, $\theta_{CW}$, is largely positive for all samples (see Table \ref{T2}), indicating that the FM coupling is dominant.
-Nevertheless, the decrease of $\theta_{CW}$ with increasing $T_s$ suggests that AFM interactions become relatively more relevant as the grain size increases.
+This phenomenon, already found for similar CoMn-based double-perovskite oxides \cite{JPCM,Pal}, is observed for materials presenting the so-called Griffiths phase, for which FM clusters start to develop in the paramagnetic matrix well above $T_C$, and their volume increases continuously as temperature decreases until the FM coupling finally percolates around $T_C$ \cite{Griffiths,Bray}.
+It is also possible that this anomaly in the $\chi^{-1}$ curves is related to some other type of short-range correlation associated with magnetic inhomogeneity \cite{He}, or even with Co$^{3+}$ spin state transition \cite{Abbate}.
+A detailed study regarding the above $T_C$ properties of these LSCMO samples is in progress.

+For temperatures above 600 K, the linearity of the $\chi^{-1}$ curves is undoubtedly established.
+From the fits of the purely paramagnetic regions with the Curie-Weiss (CW) law, we observe that the Curie-Weiss temperature, $\theta_{CW}$, is largely positive for all samples (see Table \ref{T2}), indicating that the FM coupling is dominant, in agreement with previous reports for LSCMO and resemblant CoMn-based compounds \cite{Murthy,Giri,Dass}.
+Table \ref{T2} also reveals a decrease in $\theta_{CW}$ with increasing $T_s$, which, at first glance, could suggest a progressive weakening in the coupling between the TM ions.
+However, since a systematic decrease of $T_C$ does not accompany this trend, it most likely indicates that AFM interactions become relatively more relevant as the grain size increases.